Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 • on a sectoral basis:

-• the agriculture and fishing sector was the only sector to record a decrease in average earnings (decreased 2.7% on an annual basis); this was driven by average working hours in the sector reducing by a greater proportion than the increase in the minimum wage (10.9%)
+• the construction and quarrying sector was the only sector to record a decrease in average earnings (decreased 0.2% on an annual basis)

-• the public sector saw the highest annual increase, up 8.8% on an annual basis; this was driven by an 8.0% headline pay award in the public sector as well as nurses and teachers receiving delayed pay awards from 2023
+• the agriculture and fishing sector saw the highest annual increase, up 13.4% on an annual basis; this was driven by increased hours worked and the increase in the minimum wage

-• median average earnings of full-time equivalent employees was £850 per week
+• median average earnings of full-time equivalent employees was £890 a week

-• mean average earnings of full-time equivalent employees was £1,000 per week
+• mean average earnings of full-time equivalent employees was £1,040 a week

 Fiscal Policy Panel analysis and forecast

 Statistics Jersey publishes statistics.
 Analysis of the statistics and forecasts for the future are made by Jersey’s Fiscal Policy Panel, a group of economists who provide the Government with independent advice on trends in the economy and the economic outlook.
-The Panel published its Economic Outlook on 19 May 2025.
+The Panel published its Annual Report on 3 November 2025.
 Its analysis of economic developments made the following points –

-Table 3 shows the Panel’s forecasts for the main economic variables.
+Table 3 shows the Panel’s forecasts for the main economic variables, published in its May 2025 report.

 Table 3 Key economic variables, rate of change %